Polar Bear Claw Cookies should be known by everyone, everywhere, and if you have no idea what I am talking about, you are in for a treat!

 Using that handy dandy cookie scoop, scoop out the caramel mixture onto the parchment paper lined trays.
 Let the trays cool completely in the fridge for at least 2 hours to let the caramel sauce completely set up.

-Dipping in Chocolate
+Dipping In Chocolate

 Over a double boiler melt the high quality white chocolate.